Dartmouth Engineering PhD Degree Program

 First-Year Phase

-• Graduate-level courses completed with a grade of B or higher (can be a combination of Dartmouth courses and courses taken at another institution beyond BS or BE degree requirements) (six courses)
+• Graduate-level courses completed with an average grade of B or higher (can be a combination of Dartmouth courses and courses taken at another institution beyond BS or BE degree requirements) (6 courses)

-• ENGG 296: Graduate research completed with a grade of B or higher (three terms)
+• ENGG 296, ENGG 297, or ENGG 298: Graduate Research completed with an average grade of B or higher (3 terms)

 At the end of each year, students meet with their faculty advisor to review grades, goals, achievements and future plans in research, formal coursework, and extracurricular activities.
 This meeting, and a corresponding written report, is required for every year that a student remains registered in the PhD program.